If your district does not require teachers to maintain classroom libraries,

-With that concern in mind, one of our teachers sent this letter home with her students for parents to sign.
-You may download it
+With that concern in mind, one of our teachers sent this letter (a free download) home with her students for parents to sign.

 You may want to consider posting guidelines for using your library where all students can readily see them.
 What follows is what one of our teachers used for her poster.
 She also made a copy of it to send home for parents and students to sign.